 Futures transactions involve a Fund's buying or selling futures contracts.
 A futures contract is an agreement between two parties to buy and sell a particular security, commodity, currency or other asset, or group or index of securities, commodities, currencies or other assets, for a specified price on a specified future date.
 A futures contract creates an obligation by the seller to deliver and the buyer to take delivery of the type of instrument or cash (depending on whether the contract calls for physical delivery or cash settlement) at the time and in the amount specified in the contract.
 In the case of futures on an index, the seller and buyer agree to settle in cash, at a future date, based on the difference in value of the contract between the date it is opened and the settlement date.
 The value of each contract is equal to the value of the index from time to time multiplied by a specified dollar amount.
-For example, S&P 500® Index.
+For example, S&P 500[®] Index futures may trade in contracts with a value equal to \$250 multiplied by the value of the S&P 500[®] Index.

-When an investor, such as a Fund, enters into a futures contract, it is required to deposit with (or for the benefit of) its broker as "initial margin" an amount of cash or short-term, high-quality/liquid securities (such as U.S. Treasury bills or high-quality tax-exempt bonds acceptable to the broker) equal to approximately 2% to 5% of the delivery or settlement price of the contract (depending on applicable exchange rules and the terms of a Fund's contractual arrangement with its broker).
+When an investor, such as a Fund, enters into a futures contract, it is required to deposit with (or for the benefit of) its broker as "initial margin" an amount of cash or short-term, high-quality/liquid securities (such as U.S. Treasury bills or high-quality tax-exempt bonds acceptable to the broker) the value of which may vary depending on applicable exchange rules and the terms of a Fund's contractual arrangement with its broker.
 Initial margin is held to secure the performance of the holder of the futures contract.
 As the value of the contract changes, the value of futures contract positions increases or declines.
 At the end of each trading day, the amount of such increase and decline is received and paid respectively by and to the holders of these positions.
 The amount received or paid is known as "variation margin."